HalfSquare/MonteCarloSimulation/project_requirement/project-requirement.md

 ### 1.1 Purpose

-Provide Monte Carlo simulations of a rocket trajectory to aid in launching a hobby rocket.
+Design Monte Carlo simulation software which will statistically predict the rocket's flight and landing performance, and automatically generate the control parameters for the avionics to aid in launching a hobby rocket.

 ### 1.2 Scope